 - 1. To act as PIC or Safety Pilot of a Prestige Aviation owned or leased aircraft, a pilot must hold at least a Private Pilot license with appropriate ratings for category and class.
 Solo students must have a Student Pilot Certificate. - 2.
-All pilots acting as PIC, including safety pilots must be club members and meet all other PIC requirements of the club. - 3.
-All Solo Students must be Supervised by the instructor endorsing them, meaning the CFI must be within the local area and available while a Solo is occurring. - 4.
+All Solo Students must be Supervised by the instructor endorsing them, meaning the CFI must be within the local area and available while a Solo is occurring. - 3.
 Must also hold a Basic Med or better medical certificate.